az-ihsan/az-ihsan/README.md

 Ahmad here.
 I am a last year PhD student at the Institute of Advanced Simulation – Materials Data Science and Informatics (IAS-9), Forschungszentrum Jülich.
 This repository stores my daily works, interesting works, and things that I want to learn.

 Currently, I am writing my dissertation related to Ontology in the domain of materials science.
 Apart from that, I also includes the large language models (LLMs) part where I do a text mining with LLMs and try to generate the knowledge graph given a materials science text/documents.
-Last, I am open for the new role both in the academia or industry, if you are hiring for a position, please let me know.

 Here are some ideas to get you started: